sharmin133/sharmin133/README.md

 💻 Frontend Developer | Full-Stack Developer <br>

-I design and build scalable, high-performance web applications combining modern full-stack development with AI-driven solutions and intelligent architecture.
+I design and build scalable, high-performance web applications combining modern full stack development with AI-driven solutions and intelligent architecture.
 My work focuses on bringing together Software Engineering, AI, and scalable systems, creating products designed not only to perform efficiently but to grow with purpose.

 ---